Address Rx Affordability and SDoH through Provider-Pharma Partnerships

 As the healthcare industry continues to embrace value-based care, outcomes play a significant role in the financial equation.
 In a system that ties reimbursements to quality of care, efficiency and effectiveness, providers must embrace strategies that improve their patients’ overall health outlook.
 To that end, access to drug savings information and educational resources that improve the outlook on medication adherence are important tools as providers try to more effectively address SDoH.

 Digital point-of-care communication engages providers where they already spend their time.
-Since the EHR is the biggest part of physician workflow, communication within it provides immediate access to important information about pricing and drug discounts, allowing doctors to consider patient expense in their selection of medications.
+Since the EHR is the biggest part of physician workflow, communication provides immediate access to important information about pricing and drug discounts, allowing doctors to consider the patient expense in their selection of medications.

 As the U.S. government pushes to reduce the price of prescription drugs, manufacturers that effectively communicate cost savings to providers stand poised to become the drug of choice for those physicians.
-Long-term, the effort to help patients stretch their healthcare dollars and improve their outcomes will benefit both patient and provider.
+Long-term, the effort to help patients stretch their healthcare dollars and improve their outcomes will benefit both patients and providers.

 A 2019 survey reported that 91 percent of physicians believe they play a role in addressing costs with their patients.
 Additionally, about 40 percent of patients address prescription drug costs in interactions with their doctors.
 Pharma-physician partnerships have the potential to strengthen the individual brand of each stakeholder and close the care gap.
 In a complicated system plagued by siloes, patients will benefit from healthcare advocates who guide them through the process.